inno-devops-labs/F23-intro-course-labs/lab5/TerraformAndNginx.md

     ```

 ### 4. Nginx Verification
-- We can then Visit `localhost:8000` in your web browser to confirm the Nginx server is operational.
+- We can then Visit `localhost:8000` in the web browser to confirm the Nginx server is operational.

 ### 5. Docker Container Inspection
 - we then Execute the command below to view the running Docker container: